The 4 Pillars of Sustainability Explained

 5 min read

-Social sustainability aims to social capital by investing and creating services that makeup the frameworks of our society.
-It takes into account a large view of the world such as whole communities and cultures, it emphasizes preserving future generations and recognising that our current actions have an impact on others and also our environment.
-Social sustainability focuses on improving social quality and institutions acting towards social sustainability usually focus on contributing to creating healthier, fairer and more liveable communities with things such as equality and access to universal human rights.
-Social sustainability is often encouraged by laws and regulations such as business and rights policies.
+Social sustainability focuses on building social capital by investing in and creating services that form the frameworks of our society.
+It takes a broad view of the world, considering entire communities and cultures, and emphasizes preserving future generations.
+Social sustainability focuses on improving human welfare and institutions, acting towards social sustainability by contributing to healthier, fairer, and more livable communities with an emphasis on equality and access to universal human rights.
+Social sustainability is often supported by laws and regulations, such as business and rights policies.

-This focuses on maintaining and improving human capital within society, it focuses on the importance of the people involved both directly and indirectly in the production of goods or provision of services.
-Investments in areas such as health, education and welfare all fall under this umbrella of human sustainability.
-It is crucial for businesses as without having loyal and happy employees long term sustainable growth cannot be achieved.
-Human sustainability ensures that any communities affected by the businesses actions, for example communities affected by the methods used by large scale corporations to source raw materials, are looked after, with their well being supported.
+Human sustainability focuses on maintaining and improving human capital within society.
+It highlights the importance of people involved both directly and indirectly in the production of goods or provision of services.
+Investments in health, education systems, and welfare fall under this umbrella.
+It is crucial for businesses because, without loyal and satisfied employees, long-term sustainable growth cannot be achieved.
+Human sustainability ensures that communities affected by business actions, such as those impacted by methods used to source raw materials, are supported, with their well-being prioritized.

-Economic sustainability recognises that a business has to be profitable in order to survive, and refers to the efficient use of assets to maintain company profitability over long periods of time.
-Whilst long term economic growth is crucial the key word of this pillar (and the other 3 too) is sustainability which means that this economic growth needs to be done without negatively impacting social and environmental aspects of society.
-The University of Mary Washington described it as “practices that support long-term economic growth without negatively impacting social, environmental, and cultural aspects of the community.”
+Economic sustainability aims to maintain company profitability by efficiently using assets over long periods.
+While long-term economic growth is crucial, the key concept of this pillar (and the other three pillars) is sustainability, meaning that economic growth must occur without negatively impacting the social, environmental, and cultural aspects of society.
+The University of Mary Washington describes it as “practices that support long-term economic growth without negatively impacting social, environmental, and cultural aspects of the community.”

-This aims to improve human lives by preserving the environment and natural capital such as land, water, air, minerals etc. A business can only be defined as environmentally sustainable when they ensure that the needs of the population are met without comprising the long term sustainability of the environment and the needs of future generations.
-All businesses, communities and individuals seeking to act under the environmental sustainability pillar must interact conscientiously with the environment to avoid destruction or depletion of natural resources.
-The ultimate goal is to do this whilst meeting the needs of the current population.
-Examples of environmental sustainability include switching your businesses energy source to a renewable one such as solar, wind or water.
+Environmental sustainability aims to improve human lives by preserving the environment and natural capital, such as land, water, air, and minerals.
+A business can only be defined as environmentally sustainable when it ensures that the needs of the population are met without compromising the long-term sustainability of the environment and the needs of future generations.
+Businesses, communities, and individuals seeking to act under the environmental sustainability pillar must interact conscientiously with the environment to avoid the destruction or depletion of natural resources.
+The ultimate goal is to achieve this while meeting the needs of the current population.
+Examples of environmental sustainability include switching your business's energy source to renewable energy, such as solar, wind, or water.

-For complete sustainability to be achieved business must incorporate all of these areas into their processes, with the main goal of not compromising the needs of the future to meet the needs of the present.
-Businesses who do not align with the sustainability pillars will fall behind in the competitive world of sustainable businesses.
+For complete sustainability to be achieved, businesses must champion all four pillars of sustainability in their processes, with the primary goal of not compromising the needs of the future to meet the needs of the present.
+Businesses that do not align with the sustainability pillars will fall behind in the competitive world of sustainable businesses.

 Written by